JacobLee23/riemann/docs/index.rst

     Decimal('56.6048')

-The sole requirement is that the number of parameters taken by the function passed as the ``func`` argument to :py:func:`riemann.riemann.rsum` equals the number of :py:class:`riemann.riemann.Dimension` objects passed.
+The sole requirement is that the number of parameters taken by the function passed as the ``func`` argument to :py:func:`riemann.rsum` equals the number of :py:class:`riemann.Dimension` objects passed.

 Features
 --------